 Once the most pressing danger has passed, the effort begins to get the client to dry out, seek counseling, attend support groups, and try to commit to total abstinence.

-If there is another damage due to heavy drinking, such as nerve damage or liver disease, treatment for those complications is recommended as well.
+If there is another damage due to heavy drinking or other club drugs, such as nerve damage or liver disease, treatment for those complications is recommended as well.
 Drugs typically prescribed to treat alcohol addiction include naltrexone (ReVia and Vivitrol) and disulfiram (Antabuse), which produce unpleasant side effects such as nausea if someone drinks while taking those medications.

 Not all drugs use medication-assisted treatment.
 Nothing is on the market to help people quit marijuana and stimulants, and nicotine can often be stopped without prescribed medicines.

 For opioids such as prescription pain relievers or heroin or fentanyl, medication is advised as part of the treatment process.
 Medication-assisted treatment (MAT) can help better manage physical and emotional symptoms such as sleeplessness and anxiety.

 In cases of opioid withdrawal treatment, using prescribed and monitored drugs to ease symptoms is preferable to going cold turkey (quitting all substances immediately).
 Suddenly quitting opioids can be extremely painful and trigger strong cravings, which can result in relapses from sobriety, and may even cause dangerous withdrawal symptoms.

 Administering treatment at an inpatient facility or through an opioid treatment program is preferable.
 There, the client’s health and history will be considered, and an individualized course of treatment is best.
 Typically the dosage will be tapered off until the individual can physically tolerate being substance-free.

 Combinations of drugs such as buprenorphine, naltrexone, or clonidine may be used as treatment options as well.